An amendment to the Public Health Regulation 2012 was published on 1 December, with the new requirements to commence on 1 January 2018.

 Report a High Legionella Count

-To prevent the spread of legionella Cumberland Council is required to maintain a register of cooling towers and warm-water systems.
+To prevent the spread of legionella Cumberland City Council is required to maintain a register of cooling towers and warm-water systems.

 The main risk associated with these systems is the spread of Legionnaires’ disease.